weisser-dev/blog.weisser.dev/_posts/microservices/2019-10-21-create-kubernetes-with-terraform.md

 ﻿---
-title: "Create a custom *.onion URL with Shallot"
+title: "Cloud Application #3 Infrastructre as Code - Create K8 Cluster on GCloud with Terraform & Deploy Container"
 categories:
+  - operations
+  - microservices
-  - Post Formats
+  - cloud
 tags:
+  - operations
+  - microservices
+  - cloud
+  - terraform
-  - chat
+  - docker
-  - Post Formats
+  - kubernetes
 ---
 You're thinking about your last game of Buzzword Bingo when you read the headline?
 I trust you immediately!
 But here I explain to you - what exactly is "Infrastructure as Code" using the examples of Terraform, Kubernetes and the Gcloud.